javaplus/MadScientist/lessons/Led.md

 ## What to do:

-For this lab, we are going to use the Pico only as a power source.
+For this lab, we are going to start by just using the Pico as a power source to light up our LED.

-We will now connect the LED to the Raspberry Pi Pico.

-NOTE: Technically the color of wires you use don't matter (internally they are the same), but the color does make it easier to know the purpose.
-Usually, red wires indicate positive(+) and black or white wires indicate ground/negative(-).

 ## Orientation